Dance, Movement

 A great (and fun) way to expand your improvisational skills.

-Speaking of expanding skills: Check out my full DVD and Online Classes library!
+Speaking of expanding skills: Check out my Online Classes page!

 Free .PDF:

-You can download the Taqsim Tips as free .pfd document here: Taqsim_Tips_Khalida.
+You can download the Taqsim Tips as free .pfd document here: Taxeem_Tips_2024

 Cheers!